 - 2 green chilis preferably bird’s eye chilli finely chopped

-- 1 tsp saffron threads optional
+- 1 teaspoon saffron threads optional

 - Bring a large pot of water (minimum of about 4 quart) to a rolling boil.
-Bring to a simmer and add small and large cardamom, cinnamon stick, bay leaves and salt (I add about 1 tbsp).
+Bring to a simmer and add small and large cardamom, cinnamon stick, bay leaves and salt (I add about 1 tablespoon).

 - Add rice and cook on low heat for not more than 5 - 7 minutes.
 Once the rice is half-cooked, immediately drain it into a colander* (See Notes for how I sequence this step).